Support your local public library

 #WELocal Conference, Buffalo, NY — I’m speaking!

 I received word that one of my submissions has been accepted for the WE Local Conference in Buffalo, NY on April 8-9!
 The WE Local Conference is sponsored by the Society of Women Engineers.
-This is my second conference that is not related to PASS where I’ll be speaking, and this will be my first in-person event since SQL Saturday in Rochester, just before the pandemic hit.
+This is my second conference that is not related to PASS where I'll be speaking, and this will be my first … Continue reading #WELocal Conference, Buffalo, NY — I’m speaking!

 Support your local artists